-Occupying a new home can be a joyous occasion! the Church of the Apostles clergy remain available to bless a new house, or at times a home troubled by discord or disturbance.
+Occupying a new home can be a joyous occasion!
+The Church of the Apostles clergy remains available to bless a new house or, at times, a home troubled by discord or disturbance.

 Thanksgiving for the Birth of a Child

 Almost every Sunday, volunteers personally prepare flower arrangements for the altar.
-These beautiful flower arrangements celebrate births, baptisms and memorials or thanksgivings for loved ones.
-Flowers sometimes are delivered also to those who are sick or home bound in hospitals or nursing homes.
+These beautiful flower arrangements celebrate births, baptisms, and memorials of thanksgivings for loved ones.
+The Church of the Apostles often sends flowers to those who become sick at home or in hospitals or nursing homes.

 We regularly receive a Red Cross Bloodmobile on site at Church to support this life-giving ministry.

 Members and volunteers provide meals for homebound members, often those ill or recently discharged from the hospital.
 Sometimes food cards are given and used to pick up “take out” food from local restaurants when diet or time is limited.

 While not licensed counselors, our clergy can provide a listening ear, spiritual guidance amid crisis or perplexity, and referral to other trusted resources when life gets tough.
 This occurs in response to all imaginable forms of difficulty and darkness, and we will make every effort to connect you with life-saving help whenever needed.